newchuyalong/libgdx-learning/Build-Infrastructure-Setup.md

   * install the following plugins: Copy to Slave Plugin, Git Plugin, Mailer, Maven Project Plugin, Parameterized Trigger Plugin, Gradle Plugin
   * Go to the "Configure System" site and set the Ant and installation locations
 * gcc, g++, gcc-multilib, g++-multilib (linux compilers, 32- and 64-bit)
-* mesa-common-dev, libxxf86vm-dev, libxrandr-dev (Linux OpenGL headers)
+* mesa-common-dev, libxxf86vm-dev, libxrandr-dev (Linux OpenGL development, only needed for jglfw, 64-bit only)
 * mingw-w64 (windows compilers, 32- and 64-bit)
 * ccache